Wilson WideBand Directional Antenna w/20ft Cable (698-960/1695-2700MHz)

 - Short Description:

-This kit combines a Wilson Wide Band Directional Antenna PLUS a 20 Foot RG-58 Cable - SMA Male Connector.
+This kit combines a Wilson Wide Band Directional Antenna PLUS a 20 Foot Cable - SMA Male Connector.
 Great for improving the cell signal to cellular device with a SMA Female connector such as a Hotspot or Home Phone connect.

 About The Wilson Wide Band Directional Antenna